 We propose continued development of such services linked to General Practice and to mainstream this model of care.
-In 2013/14 we will make additional investment in Anticipatory Care for patients in all care settings and align this work with the new QOF contract for General Practice.
+In 2014-15 we will continue our investment in Anticipatory Care for patients in all care settings and align this work with the QOF contract for General Practice.

-- Identify a cohort of clients/patients at high risk of admission or failure of care package and develop alternatives to admission. - Plan rapid response and alternative choices on behalf of at risk clients - Improve coordination and ensure that information is updated and shared. - Place anticipatory care plans and social care information on e-KIS which will be available to our integrated nursing and social care teams. - Introduce ACP Nursing team, linked to Out of Hours services.
+- Identify a cohort of clients/patients at high risk of admission or failure of care package and develop alternatives to admission. - Plan rapid response and alternative choices on behalf of at risk clients - Improve coordination and ensure that information is updated and shared. - Place anticipatory care plans and social care information on e-KIS which will be available to our integrated nursing and social care teams and to the Scottish Ambulance Service and Out of Hours services. - Introduce ACP Nursing team, linked to Out of Hours services.

 2012/13 2013/14 2014/15

 £000 £000 £000

+Additional

-Additional Investment £000 154 154 145
+Investment 154 154 145

+£000